History of rail transport: Latin America

 Mexican railway bridge, an example of engineering that overcame geographical barriers and allowed efficient movement of goods and people.

-In Latin America in the late 19th and early 20th centuries railways were critical elements in the early stages of modernization of the Latin American economy, especially in linking agricultural regions to export-oriented seaports.
-After 1870 Latin American governments encouraged further rail development through generous concessions that included government subsidies for construction.
-Railway construction is the subject of considerable scholarship, examining the economic, political, and social impacts of railroads.
-Railways transformed many regions of Latin America beginning in the late nineteenth century.
+In the late 19th and early 20th centuries, railways were critical elements in the early stages of modernizing the Latin American economy, especially by linking agricultural regions to export-oriented seaports.
+After 1870, Latin American governments encouraged further rail development through generous concessions that included government subsidies for construction.
 "Increasing exports of primary commodities, rising imports of capital goods, the expansion of activities drawing directly and indirectly on overseas investment, the rising share of manufacturing in output, and a generalized increase in the pace and scope of economic activity were all tied closely to the timing and character of the region's infrastructural development."

-Rates of railway line construction were not uniform, but by 1870 railway line construction was underway, with Cuba leading with the largest railway track in service (1,295 km), followed by Chile (797 km), Brazil (744 km), Argentina (732 km), Peru (669 km), and Mexico (417 km).
-By 1900, Argentina (16,563 km), Brazil (15,316 km) and Mexico (13,615 km) were the leaders in length of track in service, and Peru, which had been an early leader in railway construction, had stagnated (1,790 km).
+The speed of railway line construction varied, but by 1870 railway line construction was underway throughout Latin America, with Cuba leading with the largest railway track in service (1,295 km), followed by Chile (797 km), Brazil (744 km), Argentina (732 km), Peru (669 km), and Mexico (417 km).
+By 1900, Argentina (16,563 km), Brazil (15,316 km), and Mexico (13,615 km) were the leaders in length of track in service, and Peru, which had been an early leader in railway construction, had stagnated (1,790 km).
 In Mexico, growing nationalistic fervor led the government to bring the bulk of the nation's railroads under national control in 1909, with a new government corporation, Ferrocarriles Nacionales de México (FNM), that exercised control of the main trunk rail lines through a majority of share ownership.